sjg20/u-boot-concept/doc/develop/devicetree/control.rst

 If CONFIG_OF_HOSTFILE is defined, then it will be read from a file on startup.
 This is only useful for sandbox.
-Use the -d flag to U-Boot to specify the file to read.
+Use the -d flag to U-Boot to specify the file to read, -D for the default and -T for the test devicetree, used to run sandbox unit tests.

 You cannot use more than one of these options at the same time.